cristiano-clemente/hashcode/README.md

 Then combine two part together; grouping all vertical photos into slides then arrange them.

 Hope it helps. **#HashCodeSolved**

-## Go further
-I believe that it could be improved a little bit more by apply thw same sliding window logic to group vertical photos.
-One idea is trying to apply this condition
-  * max(A union B) // maximize a number of common tags within two verticle photos
-  * min(H - n(A)) // H is the largest size of horizontal photos; I want to make sure that all vertical slides have the same number of tags.

-## Practice Problem

-I found very clear explanation from [http://flothesof.github.io/preparing-hashcode-2018.html](http://flothesof.github.io/preparing-hashcode-2018.html) so this is just a Java implementation from with tiny changes within the same idea.

 # Our Team
 * Cristiano Clemente [@cpcmc](https://github.com/cpcmc)